 Don’t want to pay drone registration

-If you don’t want to pay for drone registration there are a couple of options available.
+If you don’t want to pay for drone registration there are a couple of options available for recreational users.

 1) Fly a remote aircraft less than 250 grams.